 - Exhibit strong oral and written communication skills

-- Demonstrate superior academic performance across all courses (consistently in the upper 25% of most classes)
+- Demonstrate superior academic performance across all courses (consistently in the upper 10%)

 The nomination and selection process is handled entirely by individual academic institutions and is carried out as follows:

 - The committee solicits or collects nominations, then evaluates students based on the eligibility requirements (described above).

 - The selection committee selects one winner and notifies ACS of the selection using the Institution Report Form by February 12, 2021.
 Presentation of the award is at the discretion of the institution.